cs411-alawini/Los-Angeles-Crime-Data-Analysis/doc/Database Design/Design Document.md

 The Record table's primary key RecordId determines all other attributes.
 Thus, this table is also in BCNF.

+## Why BCNF?

+BCNF (Boyce Codd Normal Form) enforces that whenever there is a nontrivial FD, its left side must be a superkey, so BCNF:\
+&nbsp;&nbsp;&nbsp;&nbsp;(1) removes all redundancies based on FDs.\
+&nbsp;&nbsp;&nbsp;&nbsp;(2) avoids information loss.
+The origianl relation instance can be reconstructed from the decomposed relations' instances.

+We choose BCNF instead of 3NF because:\
+&nbsp;&nbsp;&nbsp;&nbsp;(1) BCNF is a more restricted and stronger form of normalization.
+BCNF removes the second condition of 3NF, which is if the right hand side of a FD is part of a key, it is not necessary that the left hand side is a superkey.\
+&nbsp;&nbsp;&nbsp;&nbsp;(2) The drawback of BCNF compared to 3NF is that BCNF may not preserve dependencies.
+However, in our case, converting the schema to BCNF doesn't incur this problem.

 ## Relational Schema

 Table-User(\